Upper bounds for the largest components in critical inhomogeneous random graphs: Introduction

-In \cite{Hofstadt} van der Hofstad considered the Norros-Reittu model \cite{NRn}, in which vertices are endowed with weights and each edge is present between a pair of distinct vertices (independently and) with a probability that is approximately proportional to the product of the weights of the vertices in the edge, and analysed the size of the largest components in this model when considered at criticality.
+\cite{Hofstadt} considered the Norros-Reittu model, in which vertices are endowed with weights and each edge is present between a pair of distinct vertices (independently and) with a probability that is approximately proportional to the product of the weights of the vertices in the edge, and analysed component sizes in this model when considered at criticality.
 In particular, in \cite{Hofstadt} it has been shown how the size of the largest components depends sensitively on the asymptotic degree sequences of these graphs, i.e the sequences formed by the limiting proportions of vertices with degree $k$, for $k\geq 1$.

-During the last years inhomogeneous random graphs were further investigated by Kang, Koch and Pachon in \cite{KKP}, by Penrose in \cite{Pen}, and by Kang, Pachon and Rodriguez in \cite{KP}.
-In the former work the author studied the behaviour near criticality for the so-called $2$-type binomial random graph.
-In this model each one of the $n$ vertices is either of type $1$ or $2$, so $n=n_1+n_2$ where $n_i$ is the number of vertices of type $i=1,2$.
+During the last years inhomogeneous random graphs were further investigated by Kang, Koch and Pachon in \cite{KKP}, by \cite{Pen}, and by Kang, Pachon and Rodriguez in \cite{KP}.

+In the former work, the authors studied the near-critical behaviour of the so-called $2$-type binomial random graph.
+In this model, each one of the $n$ vertices is either of type $1$ or $2$, so $n=n_1+n_2$ where $n_i$ is the number of vertices of type $i=1,2$.
 An edge between a pair of vertices of types $i$ and $j$ is present with probability $p_{i,j}$ ($i,j=1,2$), independently of all other pairs.
-In the weakly supercritical regime, i.e. when the distance to the critical point characterising the phase transition is given by an $\epsilon = \epsilon_{n_1,n_2} \rightarrow 0$ ($n_1\geq n_2\rightarrow \infty$), the behaviour of the random graph depends very sensitively on the model parameters and, as a consequence, it could not be analysed using the parametrisation of \cite{BJR}.
-However, the authors managed to show in \cite{KKP} that with probability tending to one, the size of the largest component in this regime contains asymptotically $(2+o(1))\epsilon n$ vertices and all other components are of size $o(\epsilon n)$, whenever $\epsilon^3 n_2 (1 \wedge \epsilon^{-1}p_{2,1}n_1)\rightarrow \infty$.
+In the weakly supercritical regime, i.e. when the distance to the critical point characterising the phase transition is given by an $\epsilon = \epsilon_{n_1,n_2} \rightarrow 0$ ($n_1\geq n_2\rightarrow \infty$), the behaviour of the random graph depends very sensitively on the model parameters and, as a consequence, it could not be analysed using the parametrization in \cite{BJR}.
+However, the authors managed to show in \cite{KKP}, that with probability tending to one, the size of the largest component in this regime contains asymptotically $(2+o(1))\epsilon n$ vertices and all other components are of size $o(\epsilon n)$, whenever $\epsilon^3 n_2 (1 \wedge \epsilon^{-1}p_{2,1}n_1)\rightarrow \infty$.

+Concerning the work in \cite{Pen}, the author considered a graph on randomly scattered points in an arbitrary space in which any two elements $v$ and $u$ in this space are connected with a probability depending on the points $v$ and $u$, and studied the number of vertices of fixed degree, the number of components of fixed order, and the number of edges.